ShiftyKitty/MS4-Abhaile/TESTING.md

 New User:
 - As a new user I want to be able to:
-    -   know the exactly with this website is about
+    -   know the exactly with this app/website is about
     ![N_User_abhaile](testing_img_docs/user_stories/signup.png)

     -   know the layout of the app easily so that I can navigate the app with ease and avoid frustration